 Cut careful, cut close: Flour your cookie cutter lightly before cutting shapes.
 It’s best to cut similar shapes out of each roll-out of dough, for the sake of maximum yield.
 Cut very close together to reduce scraps.
 For odd shapes and sizes, twisting the cookie cutter sideways and/or upside down will often help to get the most out of your roll-out.

-It's time to decorate!
+...it's time to decorate!
 I have some fast, easy favorites for decorating cookies.
 They’re nothing fancy, but I’m always glad to have a few quick techniques up my sleeve for last-minute holiday cookie baking (which always happens)!
-Here are a few of my favorite ways to decorate cookies:
+Here are a few of my favorite ways to decorate different types of cookies:

-Dip the cookies in sprinkles after you bake: This is my favorite way to decorate cookies when I want to use something more flavorful than royal icing -- and keep the effort minimal.
+Or you can dip the cookies in sprinkles after you bake: This is my favorite way to decorate cookies when I want to use something more flavorful than royal icing—and keep the effort minimal.
 For this, I usually make a simple icing out of powdered sugar, heavy cream, and vanilla (like what you might use to frost cinnamon rolls).
 It needs to be thick enough to adhere to the cookie without dripping off, but thin enough to be spreadable.
 A good ratio is 2 cups powdered sugar to about a 1/3 cup heavy cream.

 Make a batch of firm royal icing (I usually use Martha Stewart’s recipe).
-When I say firm, I mean firm enough to pipe, but it shouldn’t be so firm that you struggle to squeeze it out of the pastry bag.
-If it’s too thin, add more powdered sugar; if it’s too thick, add more egg whites.
+When I say firm, I mean firm enough to pipe through a squeeze bottle or piping bag, but it shouldn’t be so firm that you struggle to squeeze it out of the pastry bag.
+If it’s too thin, add more powdered sugar; if it’s too thick, add more egg whites or lemon juice.
 You need it thick enough to pipe lines.
 I use this technique when I want a pretty royal icing cookie but don’t have any fancy cookie cutters handy.
 I just cut circles out of cookie dough, then pipe lines to look like snowflakes on each cookie's surface.
-This is easier than it sounds -- and since every snowflake is different, there's no need to be precise.
+This is easier than it sounds—and since every snowflake is different, there's no need to be precise.
 A sprinkling of candy or sprinkles at the end adds sparkle and can help to cover up any mistakes.